Caroline N. Sharkey PhD, LICSW, LCSW

 Social Worker, Researcher, Educator

-Caroline N. Sharkey, PhD, MSW, LCSW, LICSW joined the University at Albany, School of Social Welfare as a Visiting Assistant Professor in August 2023.
+Caroline N. Sharkey, PhD, MSW, LCSW, LICSW is an Assistant Professor at the University at Albany, State University of New York (SUNY).